PoplarYang/gotwo/README.md

-# A small ssh list tool
+# A light-weight ssh tool to connect server
-## Background
-I need a light-weight tool to list the servers that can be connected via ssh.
-However, I find no one.
-Therefore, I create it.

 It's only a small tool.